 Taking a family vacation during the summer is a great American pastime.
 Where to this year?
 The mountains, the beach, a river, a city, a theme park?
 If you are dead set on immersing your child in Spanish, and doing whatever it takes to get them to fluent, then taking a summer vacation with this in mind will do wonders.

 Not only will your family have a great time and create memories, but you will get to practice Spanish.
 Your child will see the great importance of learning the language, and realize that yes, this really is useful.
-They will feel very proud to be able to communicate with different peoples because of their unique gift of bilingualism.
+They will feel very proud to be able to communicate with different people because of their unique gift of bilingualism.
 Here are 3 great places to consider for this summer:

 1. Riviera Maya, Mexico

 This one tops my list, as I have visited the region 3 times, and my family is returning again this summer.
-Not only will you be immersed by the Mexican culture, the beach, and what is the unique Yucatan peninsula, but there are more treasures to be found.
+Not only will you be immersed in the Mexican culture, the beach, and what is the unique Yucatan peninsula, but there are more treasures to be found.
 Some highlights: